hjdhjd/homebridge-unifi-protect/README.md

 ### Audio
 Audio on cameras is tricky in the HomeKit world to begin with, and when you throw in some of the specifics of how UniFi Protect works, it gets even more interesting.
 Some things to keep in mind if you want to use audio with UniFi Protect:

 * This plugin provides audio on UniFi cameras and doorbells.
-This includes two-way audio on the [G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell) and [G3 Micro](https://store.ui.com/collections/unifi-protect/products/unifi-video-g3-micro).
+This includes two-way audio on the [G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell), [G3 Micro](https://store.ui.com/collections/unifi-protect/products/unifi-video-g3-micro), and other UniFi Protect devices that support two-way audio.

 * There is one notable caveat, currently, with two-way audio: the lack of acoustic echo cancellation, or AEC.
 [Read more on about two-way audio here](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Doorbell.md#doorbell-twoway).